chef-boneyard/chef-web-docs-2016/steps/step_search_pattern_exact_key_and_item.rst

    $ knife search admins 'id:charlie'

 where ``id`` is the name of the data bag and ``charlie`` is the name of the data bag item.
-Something like the following will be returned:
+Something similar to the following will be returned:

 .. code-block:: bash